 How to Start Building with the Solana Web3.js 2.0 SDK

-Before we dive in, I want to thank Evan and Nick for reviewing this article.
+Before we dive in, we want to thank Evan and Nick for reviewing this article.
 Their valuable feedback and insights were greatly appreciated.

 Introduction

-The Solana Web3.js SDK is a powerful JavaScript library for building Solana applications across Node.js, web, and React Native platforms.
-On November 7, 2024, Anza Labs launched the highly anticipated Web3.js 2.0 SDK, introducing a host of modern JavaScript features and improvements.
-Key highlights include tree-shakability and reduced bundle sizes, making it a significant upgrade for developers.
+The Solana Web3.js SDK is a powerful TypeScript and JavaScript library for building Solana applications across Node.js, web, and React Native platforms.
+On November 7, 2024, Anza introduced the highly anticipated 2.0 SDK update, introducing a host of modern JavaScript features and improvements.
+Key highlights include standard JS types for bigints and crypto, and reduced bundle sizes, making it a significant upgrade for developers.

-If you’ve authored developer content or shell scripts that automate the installation of @solana/web3.js, you’ll need to decide between two options: either port your software to the new v2.0 API or lock it to v1.x by explicitly specifying the version.
+If you’ve been using @solana/web3.js, you’ll need to either port your software to the new v2.0 package or explicitly specify the version to lock it to v1.x.

 In this article, we’ll explore the latest updates in the Web3.js 2.0 SDK, guide you through the migration process, and provide an example to help you get started.

-Before we dive in, it’s assumed you have a solid understanding of foundational Solana concepts, such as sending transactions, the account model, blockhashes, and priority fees, along with experience in JavaScript.
+This article assumes a solid understanding of foundational Solana concepts, such as sending transactions, the Solana account model, blockhashes, and priority fees, along with experience in TypeScript or JavaScript.
 While familiarity with the previous version of the Web3.js SDK is recommended, it is not mandatory.
 Let’s get started!

 1. Performance Improvements

-Faster Cryptographic Operations: Keypair generation, transaction signing, and message verification are up to 10x faster, leveraging native Ed25519 cryptography APIs in modern JavaScript environments like Node.js and Safari 17
+Faster cryptographic operations: keypair generation, transaction signing, and message verification are up to 10x faster, leveraging native cryptography APIs in modern JavaScript environments like Node.js and current browsers.

 2. Smaller and Efficient Applications